 Transpupillary Thermotherapy (TTT )

-Transpupillary Thermotherapy (TTT) is a technique that uses a state-of-the-art diode laser to slowly deliver heat through the pupil to the abnormal blood vessels in the retina.
+Transpupillary thermotherapy (TTT) is a technique that uses a state-of-the-art diode laser to slowly deliver heat through the pupil to the abnormal blood vessels in the retina.
 The heat from the laser destroys the abnormal vessels to stop or slow the effects of macular degeneration.

 Retinal Detachment